evanx/webserva/README.md

 So sign up and imagine some cool use cases for storing data in memory in the cloud, publishable in volume via CDN, or kept private:
 - ephemeral keyspaces have a randomly-generated name to be secret by default, but sharable
 - keyspaces you create on account are private by default
-- private access is via client certs you have authorised on your account
+- private access is via client certs you have authorised via @WebServaBot, our "Gateway bot"
 - you can publish specific keyspaces for read-only web access via CDN

+We provide a script you can curl into bash to create a client cert easily e.g. see https://open.webserva.com/cert-script/ME

 Incidently, we will introduce a standard keyspace role `submitter` which can append to a list, set a new field, and perform some other aggregating commands.